rsha-tw/calculator/README.md

 #### Frontend side:
 * Open your project structure .
 * Go to your activity_main.xml
-* And put activity_main.xml
+* And put activity_main.xml in this project.

 #### Backend side:

 * Open your project structure .
 * Go to your MainActivity.java.
-* And put  MainActivity.java
+* And put  MainActivity.java in this project.

 ### Running our Calculator Android App:
 * Click on Android device manager.
 After selecting your custom device in Android device manager window, click START.